 Rolls-Royce announced a new deal to provide deck machinery and propulsion to 5 cruise vessels currently being built by Fincantieri at Monfalcone and Ancona shipbuilding yards, Italy.

-The orders are to supply deck machinery, steering gear and Promas system to two vessels being built for Viking Ocean Cruises.
-The contract also covers steering gear and deck machinery for a further vessel under construction for Regent Seven Seas Cruises, and steering gear is also being provided for two vessels being built for Princess Cruises.
+The orders are to supply deck machinery, steering gear and Promas system to two vessels being built for Viking Ocean.
+The contract also covers steering gear and deck machinery for a further vessel under construction for RSSC-Regent Seven Seas, and steering gear is also being provided for two vessels being built for Princess Cruises.